All Episodes

 McCain's basically done the same thing here.

-Der Spiegel says, the world hates your country and the world hates your boy, your president, President Bush.
+Der Spiegel says, the world hates your country and the world hates your president, President Bush.

-A lot of people out there, uh, ladies and gentlemen playing in their minds, ding dong, the wicked witch, wicked witch which is dead.
+A lot of people out there, ladies and gentlemen, playing in their minds, ding dong, the wicked witch, wicked, witch is dead.

 I mean, I just bashed Obama.

-So it's only fair here that we engage into some criticism of uh Mrs. Clinton.
+So it's only fair here that we engage into some criticism of Mrs. Clinton.

-By the way, speaking of Obama, there's another fascinating story today, American spectator about about Obama when when he when his teleprompter breaks down, or when he doesn't have a teleprompter, all this flowery, vapid speech filled with hope, it vanishes.
+By the way, speaking of Obama, there's another fascinating story today, American spectator about Obama, when his teleprompter breaks down or when he doesn't have a teleprompter, all this flowery, vapid speech filled with hope, it vanishes.

-And he reverts into the typical liberal angry, full of rage, ripping Bush, ripping Rove, ripping X on mobile.
+And he reverts into the typical liberal, angry, full of rage, ripping Bush, ripping Rove, ripping ExxonMobil.

-Every every standard Democrat talking point, he just starts railing with this soft spot.
+Every standard Democrat talking point, he just starts railing with this soft spot when he doesn't have the prompter.

 Dean Barnett has the story.